chinapedia/wikipedia.abstract.en/Page/Ecosystem.md

 Processes

-River_gambia_Niokolokoba_National_Park.gif ecosystems are rich in biodiversity.
-This is the Gambia River in Senegal's Niokolo-Koba National Park.]]
-Baja_California_Desert.jpg of Baja California Desert, Cataviña region, Mexico]] Vegetation.png
+ecosystems are rich in biodiversity.
+This is the Gambia River in Senegal's Niokolo-Koba National Park.]] of Baja California Desert, Cataviña region, Mexico]]

 Ecosystems are controlled both by external and internal factors.
 External factors, also called state factors, control the overall structure of an ecosystem and the way things work within it, but are not themselves influenced by the ecosystem.
 The most important of these is climate.[17]
 Climate determines the biome in which the ecosystem is embedded.
 Rainfall patterns and seasonal temperatures influence photosynthesis and thereby determine the amount of water and energy available to the ecosystem.[18]